I am so happy you came across my blog and I hope you enjoy it!

 At twelve-weeks postpartum, we had a surprise!
 I was pregnant again!
 We were scared and worried that my body wouldn’t be able to hold another pregnancy.
 I went to the doctor and everything seemed fine till my twenty-week check-up.
 They did the biophysical profile and noticed something on his heart.
 I was sent to a specialist.
 She did ultrasounds and biophysical profiles on the baby constantly.
 The ultrasound always looked like he had a bright white light in his heart.

 Irish Twin 2: Luke John

-On December 20th, 2016, Luke John was born via scheduled c-section.
-His name Luke was chosen due to the meaning, “light giving.”
+On December 20th, 2016, Luke John was born via a scheduled c-section.
+His name Luke was chosen due to the meaning, “light-giving.”
 He was a miracle child to us.
 By the time he was born the cartilage (white spot) on the tricuspid valve of his heart was gone.
 He passed all his neonatal testing and was sent home on December 22nd, 2016.

 On December 25th, 2016, we celebrated Jack Joseph’s and Luke John’s first Christmas.
 On January 17th, 2017, we celebrated Jack’s first birthday with a Bubble Guppy theme.
 The birth of Luke and Jack’s first year flew by so quickly!

 This is my life raising two boys eleven months and three days apart!